tonyfromsora/soracard-site-web/src/content/blog/mastering-crypto.md

 A distributed ledger is a nice idea, but it is difficult to implement.
 In such peer-to-peer arrangements, security, synchronization, and consensus (whose version is correct) can become a developer's nightmare.

 Bitcoin's whitepaper proposed a unique database architecture to solve this problem: transactions are registered in discrete blocks, and no one can modify past blocks.
 To prevent alternative branches of blockchains, adding a new block requires a “proof-of-work” – a special CAPTCHA.
-This computation can adjust the difficulty to avoid faster blocks.
-This is blockchain.
+This computation can adjust the difficulty to control the speed of block creation, ensuring a consistent and secure blockchain.

 Since the original Bitcoin blockchain idea, thousands of implementations and variations of the same **decentralized** ledger idea have occurred.
 (This suggests that the problem has actually not been solved.)
 Some blockchains are faster than others yet compromise on security; others are fast and secure yet work in small test environments and cannot be scaled.